 #202 Kaieteur Falls National Park, Guyana

-A number of different views can be had from the rough trail along the west rim, with a wide lens angle, it’s possible to shoot the falls as its river disappears into the endless jungle to the north.
+A number of different views can be had from the rough trail along the west rim.
+With a wide lens angle, it’s possible to shoot the falls as its river disappears into the endless jungle to the north.
 After sunset, it’s a short walk to the “hotel” where I was the only guest.
-This trip, though it went smoothly for me, is to a very isolated place in a backward country, so that should always be kept in mind.
+This trip, though it went smoothly for me, is to a very isolated place in a difficult to navigate country, so that should always be kept in mind.
 I recommend it for the adventurous and the goal is definitely worth the risk

 Follow Tom on his next globe trotting adventure as he heads to: